0xQuilox/Portfolio/README.md

-Outcome: Found 8 out of 10 vulnerabilities among the OWASP Top 10 amd provided mitigative recommendations for them
+Outcome: Found 8 out of 10 vulnerabilities among the OWASP Top 10 and provided mitigative recommendations for them

 #### Project 2
 Description: Engagement in bug bounty programs on BugCrowd